Data Infrastructure Building Blocks

 Data Infrastructure Building Blocks (DIBBs) is a U.S. National Science Foundation program.

 On April 27, 2012, the U.S. National Science Foundation Office of Cyberinfrastructure announced a request for proposals with the name "Data Infrastructure Building Blocks (DIBBs)".
 The solicitation (NSF 12-557) "incorporated some but not all of the goals of the former DataNet and InterOp programs."

+Description

 DIBBs is part of NSF's vision for a Cyberinfrastructure Framework for 21st Century Science (CIF21).
 The introduction in this solicitation states:

 NSF's Cyberinfrastructure Framework for 21st Century Science and Engineering (CIF21) investment focuses on the interconnected cyberinfrastructure components necessary to realize the research potential of theoretical, experimental, observational and simulation-based research efforts.

 The [DIBBs] Program Description describes the goals of the program as such: